-If you go to Concourse website you should see sth like this:
+If you go to the Concourse website, you should see something resembling the following image:

 You can click one of the icons (depending on your OS) to download

 fly, which is the Concourse CLI.
-Once you’ve downloaded that (and maybe added to your PATH) you can run:
+Once you download that (and maybe, depending on your OS, add it to your PATH) you can run the following command:

-fly is properly installed then it should print out the version.
+fly is properly installed, it should print out the version.

-credentials-sample-cf.yml which is set up with sample data (most credentials) are set to be applicable for PCF Dev.
-Copy this file to a new file
+credentials-sample-cf.yml, which is set up with sample data (mostly credentials) that are applicable for PCF Dev.
+Copy this file to a new file called

-github-private-key- your private key to clone / tag GitHub repos
+github-private-key: Your private key to clone and tag GitHub repositorys.

-If you don’t have a Docker Machine just execute
+If you do not have a Docker Machine, run th

 ./whats_my_ip.sh script to